sagemath/trac_to_gh/Issue 7850.md

 }
 ```

-Changing assignee from was to olazo.
+Changing assignee from @williamstein to olazo.